Maurice Healy (politician)

 In 1910, for North East Cork, this time as a supporter and member of William O'Brien's All-for-Ireland Party (AFIL).
 From the December 1910 general election until the December 1918 general election he again represented Cork City.
 He was generally considered one of the finest Irish lawyers of his generation, and exceptionally conscientious in his handling of a case.

 His force in parliament was land law.
 He was a close confidant of his brother and although more retiring and stolid than his better-known elder brother, Tim, he was considered the more intelligent and often acted as a counterbalance to his brother's emotionality.
 On the outbreak of World War I in 1914 a son of each enlisted in one of the Irish Divisions.

-His uncle, Timothy Daniel Sullivan, was also a member of parliament, as was his oldest brother, Thomas Joseph Healy and father-in-law A. M. Sullivan.
+His uncle, Timothy Daniel Sullivan, was also a member of parliament, as was his oldest brother, Thomas Joseph Healy and father-in-law Alexander Martin Sullivan.
 His son, also called Maurice (1887–1943), educated at Clongowes Wood College stood unsuccessfully as an AFIL candidate for West Waterford in December 1910, was a regular contributor (including much satirical verse) to the O'Brienite Cork Free Press.

 Maurice (junior) moved to England after the founding of the Irish Free State where he was both a successful lawyer, and a broadcaster for the BBC during the early years of World War II.
 He wrote the well-known legal memoir The Old Munster Circuit and the popular Stay Me With Flagons: A Book about Wine and Other Things.

-Maurice (senior) died at his residence, Ballintemple, Cork, on 9 November 1923 and was buried in St. Joseph's Cemetery.
+Maurice (senior) died at his residence, Ballintemple, Cork, on 9 November 1923.
+He was buried in St. Joseph's Cemetery.